Lxp2014/E-HDRI/README.md

 [The datasets](https://pan.baidu.com/s/1gWCJyBvtuyKJSI5P_5f4LA?pwd=52pa) can be downloaded via Baidu Drive.
 <br>
 The EHDRI Dataset contains three datasets:
-- **EHDRI-S** contains HDR-LDR image pairs from Kalantari13, HDM-HDR-2014, and DeepHDRVideo.
+- **EHDRD-S** contains HDR-LDR image pairs from Kalantari13, HDM-HDR-2014, and DeepHDRVideo.
 These datasets contain paired LDR-HDR video sequences which can be leveraged to synthesize events.
 We utilize the ESIM simulator to synthesize concurrent events.
-- **EHDRI-SE** contains aligned real-world LDR images, HDR image, and real-world event streams, which are captured by FLIR BFS-U3-32S4 camera and SilkyEvCam event camera.
+- **EHDRD-RSE** contains aligned real-world LDR images, HDR image, and real-world event streams, which are captured by FLIR BFS-U3-32S4 camera and SilkyEvCam event camera.
-- **EHDRI-DV** contains aligned real-world LDR images, HDR image, and real-world event streams, which are captured by FLIR BFS-U3-04S2 camera and Davis346 event camera.
+- **EHDRD-RDV** contains aligned real-world LDR images, HDR image, and real-world event streams, which are captured by FLIR BFS-U3-04S2 camera and Davis346 event camera.

 ## Quick start
 ### Data preparation
-Download the EBL2SH-SE to directory './Dataset/'
+Download the EHDRD-RSE to directory './Dataset/'
 ### Test
 ```
 conda activate EHDRI